Preggoland: Awards

 The film was nominated for Best Canadian Feature Film and won the Most Popular Canadian Film Award at the 2014 Vancouver International Film Festival.
+At the festival's closing gala, Bennett remarked that the film's premise mirrored her own life, noting that she and her husband, actor Stephen Lobo, had two children by that point.
 In January 2015, the film was nominated for Best British Columbia Film at the Vancouver Film Critics Circle Awards.
 In March 2015 the film won the Best Screenplay Award at the Fargo Film Festival and won the Audience Choice Award for Best Feature at the Omaha Film Festival.